Cray-HPE/sat/docs/man/sat-sensors.8.rst

 DESCRIPTION
 ===========

-The sensors subcommand obtains current sensor readings from one or more BMCs.
+The sensors subcommand obtains sensor readings from telemetry data for one or more BMCs.

 This subcommand allows use of the "--xname" options.
 The provided xnames must refer to BMCs, which may be of any BMC type: ChassisBMC, NodeBMC, and RouterBMC, or components that contain such BMCs (such as a chassis).
 If no xname is specified, all BMCs are targeted.

-A Redfish username and password is required.

 OPTIONS
 =======